ABOUT US

 Major decisions about the Network are agreed by the membership on a consensus basis, while an elected Management Committee sees to the Network’s day-to-day governance.

-Regional Representative Americas – Glenroy Murray (J-FLAG, Jamaica)
+Regional Representative Americas – Glenroy Murray (Jamaica Forum for Lesbians, All-Sexuals and Gays, Jamaica)

 The Network is administered by a Secretariat based at Kaleidoscope Trust in London, UK.